 2. Give them a cool bath

 Run a cool – but not cold! – bath and let them soak in this for 10 minutes, with no soap or perfumed body wash.
 This should cool down their skin, unclog their pores1, and help their body regulate its temperature.
-The swelling and redness should ease after this after this treatment.
+The swelling and redness should ease after this treatment.
 Need some tips for bathing your newborn or toddler?
-No problem - just head on over to our bathing a newborn article.

 3. Air their skin

 Let your baby enjoy a little time without clothes2 to allow the skin time to cool down and breathe.
 You could also consider putting a fan on in their room – but not directly on them

 Tips from a mum on how to treat baby heat rash